 Some platforms allow you to see the adverts that an account is running.
 On Facebook, you can visit the Facebook page of an organisation and click on “Info and Ads” to see the ads that are currently running.
 You can find out more about the adverts that are being targeted to you on Facebook in your ad preferences in settings.

 Netsafe offers a free service to people in New Zealand who need help with online issues.
-Our service is open from 8am-8pm Monday – Friday, and 9am-5pm on weekends and public holidays.
+Our service is open seven days a week:

 - Call 0508 NETSAFE